 What started off as a relatively modest crowd of 15,000 people at the first event in 2009, Miami Beach Pride has ballooned into one of the most popular parties along Ocean Drive, drawing over 140,000 people in 2019.

-Historically, the festivities have taken place the first week in April, but after a 2020 cancelation due to the COVID-19 pandemic, Miami Beach Pride returned in 2021 in September.
+Historically, the festivities have taken place the first week of April, but after a cancellation in 2020 due to the COVID-19 pandemic, Miami Beach Pride returned in 2021 in September.
 This year 2022 returns to the first week of April.

 The Board of Directors and the staff of the Cuban Hebrew Congregation wish the LGBTQ+ Community of Miami Beach a Happy Pride!